Aaliyah Nye: Alabama

 On April 2, 2022, Nye transferred to Alabama.
 During the 2022–23 season, in her junior year, she appeared in 30 games, with 26 starts, and averaged 9.3 points, 1.9 rebounds, and 0.7 assists per game.
 She finished the season ranked second in the SEC for three-point statistics, shooting 45.1 percent on 164 attempts.
 During the 2023–24 season, in her senior year, she started all 34 games and averaged 14.1 points, 3.1 rebounds, and 1.3 assists per game.
 She led the SEC, and ranked third nationally, in three-point field goals made.
 On February 25, 2024, in a game against Mississippi State, she scored a then career-high 28 points.
 She set a single-season program record of 108 three-pointers.
 Her 108 three-pointers were tied for second-most in a single season in Southeastern Conference history.

 During the 2024–25 season, as a graduate student, she started all 33 games and averaged 15.2 points, 2.3 rebounds and 1.4 assists per game.
 On January 12, 2025, in a game against Ole Miss, she scored a career-high 32 points.
 On February 9, 2025, in a game against Florida, she scored a game-high 27 points and set the Alabama single-game record with nine three-pointers made.
 She set a single-season program record of 111 three-pointers, surpassing her record from the previous year.
 Following the season she was named a WBCA Coaches All-America honorable mention.

 She finished her career with 1,739 points, and is Alabama's career leader in three pointers made (293).

 Professional career

 On April 14, 2025, Nye was drafted in the second round, 13th overall, by the Las Vegas Aces in the 2025 WNBA draft.
 She was sitting in the audience, as she was there to support her teammate Sarah Ashlee Barker, who was also drafted a few minutes earlier by the Los Angeles Sparks.

 Nye made her professional debut on May 2, 2025 in a preseason game against the Dallas Wings.
 In 23 minutes, she scored 17 points on 6-11 shooting including 5-8 on three-point attempts.
 Despite struggling during her second preseason game, Nye made the Aces roster to start the 2025 season.

+On April 3, 2026, Nye was drafted eighth overall by the Toronto Tempo in the 2026 WNBA expansion draft.
+Nye was waived during final roster cuts.

+The Atlanta Dream announced that they had claimed Nye off of waivers on May 9th, 2026.

+On August 27, 2026, Nye was waived by the Dream.
+Two days later on August, Nye was claimed off waivers by the Los Angeles Sparks.

+Athletes Unlimited

+In August 2025, Nye joined Athletes Unlimited Pro Basketball for its fifth season, marking her debut with the league following her rookie year in the WNBA.
+Her participation added a first-year professional guard from the 2025 WNBA draft class to the Athletes Unlimited player pool.